Mit-Patel/Calc/README.md

 # Calc
-A Calculator Web Application for learning implementaion of Docker and Docker Compose.
+A Calculator Web Application developed using Django for learning implementaion of Docker and Docker Compose.